ENELTEC/PiZero-Ethernet/README.md

 # Installation Instructions

 ## Option 1: Run the `install.sh` script
-For an automated installation, simply run the provided script:
+For an automated installation, simply run the provided script: <br>
 (Raspberry Pi OS Lite 32-bit, July 4th 2024 or newer ***only***)

 ```bash